HBRS-SDP/ss24-flightmare-simulation-parametrisation/README.md

 ## Introduction
 Flightmare Simulator is flexible modular quadrotor simulator.It contain two main components.
 A configurable rendering engine built on Unity and a flexible physics engine for dynamics simulation
 Flightmare comes with several desirable features
-(i).
-A large multi-modal sensor suite,It includes an interface to extract the 3D point-cloud of the scene (ii).
-An api which can stimulate 100s of drone
+-(i).
+A large multi-modal sensor suite,It includes an interface to extract the 3D point-cloud of the scene -(ii).
+An api which can stimulate 100s of drone -(iii).
-(iii).
 Can be intergrated with virtual-reality headset

 ## Prerequisites
 knowledge in Ubuntu and ROS + Python